ietf-wg-cats/draft-ietf-cats-usecases-requirements/draft-ietf-cats-usecases-requirements.md

    to the most suitable computing resource in order to meet the users' service demand.

-   Depending on the locations of computing resource and their capacity, different amounts of resource from different locations can be used to deliver a service.
-At peak hours, computing resources closest to a client might not be sufficient to handle all the incoming service requests.
-Longer response times or even dropping of requests could be experienced by users.
-Increasing the computing resources hosted at each location to the potential maximum capacity is neither feasible nor economically viable in many cases.
-Offloading computation intensive processing to the user devices would place huge pressure on local resources such as the battery, and the needed data set (for the computation) that may not exist on the user device because of the size of data pool or due to data governance reasons.

-   Service providers often have their own server sites, many of which have been enhanced to support computing services.
+   Service providers often have their own service sites, many of which have been enhanced to support computing services.
 A service instance deployed at a single site might not provide sufficient capacity to fully guarantee the quality of service required by a customer.
+   Especially at peak hours, computing resources at a single site can not handle all the incoming service requests, leading to longer response times or even dropping of requests experienced by clients.

+   Moreover, increasing the computing resources hosted at each location to the potential maximum capacity is neither feasible nor economically viable in many cases.
+Offloading computation intensive processing to the user devices is neither acceptable, since it would place huge pressure on local resources such as the battery and incur some data privacy issues if the needed data for computation is not provided locally.

    Instead, the same service can be deployed at multiple sites for better availability and scalability.
 Furthermore, it is desirable to balance the load across all service instances to improve throughput.